aaronuurman/import-users-kata/README.md

 ---

-A college from your company created a simple script that read users, unfortunately that person left the company a few months ago, and you need to change the functionality, but you find out the current code gets more and more tangled over the time.
+A colleague from your company created a simple script that read users, unfortunately that person left the company a few months ago, and you need to change the functionality, but you find out the current code gets more and more tangled over the time.
 You talked to your boss, and he decided to give you time